rita-ntekim/sunfi-customer-acquisition-qa-/Defect_Report.md

 ### Actual Result

-The widget is displayed but does not respond to user interaction.
+The link is displayed but does not respond to user interaction.

 ### Business Impact

 Users who require assistance during the purchase journey cannot access support, which may reduce confidence and impact conversion.

-**Evidence:** See `Screenshots/SF-002-Go-Back-Navigation.png`
+**Evidence:** See `Screenshots/SF-002-Chat-Widget.png`

 ---